This post compares the price differences of the three major spray-on bedliners: Reflex, Rhino, and Linex Cost.

 - What are the ingredients of the product?
 Is it a polyuria-hybrid product?

 - What kind of UV protection is in the ingredients?
 What is the life of UV stability?

 - Are you able to get unlimited colors over the standard black if you want?

-- How is the prep and installation completed?
+- How are the prep and installation completed?
 What are the procedures?

-Back to the subject of the spray on bedliner cost.
+Let’s get back to the subject of the spray-on bedliner cost comparison.

-I will say that generally speaking, all three companies are within $50-75 of each other.
-So it really comes down to the quality of the product and the confidence you have in the dealer (what type of work they’re producing).
+Generally speaking, all three companies are within $50-75 of each other.
+So it comes down to the quality of the product and the confidence you have in with the dealer.

-It’s usually impossible to find the pricing for a spray on bedliner unless you call the dealer.
+It’s usually impossible to find a spray-on bedliner cost comparison unless you call the dealer.

-But I’m going to go against the grain and give you the cost of the Reflex brand liners from my facility.
+But I’m going to go against the grain and give you the Reflex brand liners’ cost from my facility.
 Please keep in mind that I don’t ask for extra for over rail, under rail, etc. – I have a flat price policy.
-This will narrow down the three most popular truck beds that we service:
+That will narrow down the three most popular truck beds that we service: